Boundary stabilization of focusing NLKG near unstable equilibria: radial case: Stabilization around unstable equilibria

+Here we have to exclude the case $s = 1$, which corresponds to $\omega = -i$, which is not a pole anyways. \\

-In the following we will prove the existence of unstable eigenmodes, $\omega=-is$ with $s\in (0, 1)$, by considering different cases. \begin{itemize} \item[(1)] When $L=1$, we look at equation \eqref{eq-arg}, the goal is to find such $s$ between 0 and $a$.
-Indeed, when $s$ varying from $0$ to $a$, the argument of the right hand side complex number increase from $\frac{\pi}{2}$ to $\pi$ and the argument of the left decrease from 2 to $2\sqrt{1-a^2}$.
-Thus admits such $s\in (0, 1)$.
-Actually, this strategy easily adapt to the case when $2L\in [\frac{\pi}{2}, \pi]$ mod $2\pi$. \item[(2)] For general $L>1$, still looking at equation \eqref{eq-arg} we may need to let $s$ vary from $0$ to $1$.
-Simple calculation shows that when $s$ varying from $0$ to $1$, for \eqref{eq-arg} the argument of the right hand side complex number turns from $\frac{\pi}{2}$ for $(s=0)$ to $\pi$ for $ (s=a) $ then to $2\pi$ for $ (s=1) $, and the argument of the left hand side decrease from $2L$ to $0$.
-As they are rotating from different direction, thanks to the fact that
+In the following we will prove the existence of unstable eigenmodes, $\omega=-is$ with $s\in (0, 1)$, by considering different cases. \begin{itemize} \item[(1)] When $L=1$, we look at equation \eqref{eq-arg}, the goal is to find a solution $s$ that is between 0 and $a$.
+Indeed, when $s$ varies from $0$ to $a$, the argument of the right hand complex number increases from $\frac{\pi}{2}$ to $\pi$ and the argument of the left decreases from 2 to $2\sqrt{1-a^2}$.
+Therefore, there exists some $s\in (0, a)$ such that these two arguments coincide.
+Actually, this strategy easily adapts to the case when $2L\in [\frac{\pi}{2}, \pi]$ mod $2\pi$. \item[(2)] For the general case that $L>1$, again by looking at Equation \eqref{eq-arg} we let $s$ vary from $0$ to $1$.
+Simple calculation shows that when $s$ varies from $0$ to $1$, for \eqref{eq-arg} the argument of the right hand complex number turns from $\frac{\pi}{2}$ for $(s=0)$ to $\pi$ for $ (s=a) $, then to $2\pi$ for $ (s=1) $, and the argument of the left hand side decreases from $2L$ to $0$.
+As they are rotating from different directions, thanks to the fact that